tensorflow/tensorflow/g3doc/Tutorials/Toy/Ch-4.md

 Every new call to `multiply_add` would instantiate the template and emit code for the specific shape and deduce the return type.
-Clang implements this transformation on its AST, but we will implement it in a MLIR pass here.
+Clang implements this transformation on its AST, but we will implement it in an MLIR pass here.

-The ShapeInferencePass is a ModulePass: it will run on the Module as a whole.
+The ShapeInferencePass is a `ModulePass`: it will run on the Module as a whole.
-MLIR also supports FunctionPass which are restricted to modify a single function at a time.
+MLIR also supports `FunctionPass`es which are restricted to modify a single function at a time.
 This pass couldn't be a function pass due the nature of its interprocedural transformations.

 Implementing a such pass is creating a class inheriting from `mlir::ModulePass`